mre/jbmc/README.md

 =====

 JBMC is a Bounded Model Checker for Java programs.
-It supports checking for runtime exceptions and user-definde assertions.xs The verification is performed by unwinding the loops in the program and passing the resulting equation to a decision procedure.
+It supports checking for runtime exceptions and user-definde assertions.
+The verification is performed by unwinding the loops in the program and passing the resulting equation to a decision procedure.